There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

 Quality stainless steel cookware is a great fluoride-free option, as long as you avoid the kind with non-stick coatings.

 One of the best brands that will last you decades is All-Clad, as many readers of this website have told me they’ve used this brand for several years and they still look and work like brand new.
+It’s also the brand I use everyday and couldn’t be happier with.

 Another thing to consider is replacing your toxic aluminum baking sheets with some stainless steel alternatives.